- About Us

 For a monthly subscription of $2 paid through a mobile application My Gorilla Family, subscribers will receive an all-access pass to Bwindi/Mgahinga Conservation Area, home to more than 50% of the world’s remaining mountain gorillas.
 You will be able to follow gorilla daily excursions and family migrations through virtual trekking, celebrate their birthdays, new births, and receive updates from the rangers who protect and know them best.
 The application is available on IoS and Android.

-This application is developed under the Home of a Gorilla (HOG) initiative.
+Home of a Gorilla (HOG) initiative.
 The HOG is a partnership between UWA and RoundBob/The Naturalist, a Ugandan conservation enterprise working towards the protection of the Mountain gorillas as endangered species by indulging in activities that generate financial resources for support gorilla conservation activities and livelihood improvement for communities neighbouring Uganda’s gorilla parks.

 According to Executive Director, Uganda Wildlife Authority Mr. Sam Mwandha, the initiative is timely especially in the era of digital communication and that it time to use digital means to mobilize resources for conservation while providing enjoyment to the subscribers.
 “It is our mandate as UWA to ensure sustainable management of wildlife resources.
 We are proud to work with our partners to achieve this by generating resources to support conservation while providing enjoyment to the people who give us these resources.
 This initiative will also support us to educate local communities and people from all over the world about the value of protecting these majestic animals, and keep them for future generations.”